Pranav210901/BasicMapReduce/README.md

     - Counts the number of repititions of 'word' in word.txt by searching for 1's
     - Inserts them into a node of finalKeyValueDS
     - writeFinalDS() writes them out to output/ReduceOut/Reduce_reducerID.txt

-Mapper - Ty
-Reducer - Pranav
-We helped each other wherever we encountered errors